Hoyle

 Brotchie Ethel Mary m.
 Alan Hebden (2nd wife)

 Carr Maud Elizabeth m.
-Wiliam Henry Hebden (1st wife)
+Henry William Hebden (1st wife)

 Forster Constance m.
 Ernest Salmond Hebden (3rd wife)